Welcome to PayPal!

 - Refuse to provide the PayPal services to you in the future;

-- Limit your access to our websites, software, systems (including any networks and servers used to provide any of the PayPal services) operated by us or on our behalf, your PayPal account or any of the PayPal services, including limiting your ability to pay or send money with any of the payment methods linked to your PayPal account, restricting your ability to send money or make withdrawals;
+- Limit your access to our websites, software, systems (including any networks and servers used to provide any of the PayPal services) operated by us or on our behalf, your PayPal account or any of the PayPal services, including limiting your ability to pay or send money with any of the payment methods linked to your PayPal account, restricting your ability to send money or make withdrawals (if you have a Balance Business Account);

-- Hold your PayPal balance for a period of time reasonably needed to protect against the risk of liability, if we believe that you may be engaging in potentially fraudulent or suspicious activity and/or transactions or if you have violated our Acceptable Use Policy;
+- In case you have a Balance Business Account, hold your e-money balance, or in case you have a Personal or Premier account, hold any payments that you receive, for up to 180 days if reasonably needed to protect against the risk of liability, if we believe that you may be engaging in potentially fraudulent or suspicious activity and/or transactions or if you have violated our Acceptable Use Policy.
+The hold may remain in place longer than 180 days according to Court Orders, Regulatory Requirements or Other Legal Processes;

 - Suspend your eligibility for PayPal’s Purchase Protection program and/or PayPal’s Seller Protection program;